8lines/sylius-notification-plugin-slack-adapter/README.md

 ### Usage
 After the installation, you can use the **Slack Notification Channel** in your application.
 There are one additional option that you can specify during the notification creation:
-- `channel` - the channel to which the notification will be sent.
+- `recipient` - the channel to which the notification will be sent.
 It can be either a channel name or a channel ID.
 If not specified, the notification will be sent to the default channel.